MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-tokens.md

 > [!NOTE]
 > SIEM connectors and log collectors also use API tokens.
 These tokens should be managed from the log collectors and SIEM agent sections and will not appear in this table.

+## View your data center

+To see which data center you are connecting to, in the Cloud App Security portal, click the **?** in the menu bar and select **About**.

+In the Cloud App Security version screen you can see the data center.

 ## See Also
 [Troubleshooting SIEM integration issues](troubleshooting-siem.md)